 1. Don’t reward jumping up!

 The most important bit however is that as soon as they put their paws back on the floor, you reward them by giving them what they are craving – your attention.
+That will be their reward for having all four paws on the ground.

-The instant their paws are on the floor, couch down and make a fuss of them.
+The instant their paws are on the floor, crouch down and make a fuss of them.
 You are teaching them that jumping up doesn’t get them what they want – but having their paws on the floor does.

 Make sure everyone in the family – and everyone your dog meets – does the same.
 This is often far harder than training your puppy!